 Sensitivity assessment.
-This biotope CR.MCR.CFaVS.CuSpH and its sub-biotopes (CFaVS.CuSpH.As and CFaVS.CuSpH.VS) occur in 'full' or 'variable' salinity.
+This biotope (CR.MCR.CFaVS.CuSpH) occurs in 'full' or 'variable' salinity.
 Many of the characterizing species also appear in similar biotopes with lower salinities (Connor et al., 2004).
-However, the biotope CFaVS.CuSpH.VS occur in areas of less stable and lower salinities (but variable salinities) has a lower species diversity than the CFaVS.CuSpH.As or CFaVS.CuSpH.
-Therefore, a prolonged reduction in salinity at the benchmark level (i.e. from full to reduced) is likely to reduce the species richness of CFaVS.CuSpH.As and result in the less species-rich CFaVS.CuSpH.VS biotope.
-However, it is unclear if the transition would occur within a year (the benchmark duration).
-Therefore, a precautionary resistance of 'Medium' is suggested.
-Hence, resilience is assessed as 'High' and the sensitivity is assessed as 'Low' at the benchmark level.
+However, the biotope CFaVS.CuSpH.VS occurs in areas of less stable and lower salinities (but variable salinities) and has a lower species diversity than the CFaVS.CuSpH.As or CFaVS.CuSpH.
+Therefore, a reduction in salinity at the benchmark level (i.e. from full to reduced) is likely to favour the less species-rich CFaVS.CuSpH.VS biotope.
+Therefore, resistance is assessed as 'High', resilience as 'High' and the biotope is assessed as 'Not sensitive' at the benchmark level.